collective/collective.recipe.solrinstance/README.txt

     Optional ``<requestParsers />`` parameter useful if you are submitting very large documents to Solr.
 May be the case with Solr >= 1.4 if Solr is indexing binaries extracted from request.

+vardir
+    Optional override for the location of the directory where Solr stores its indexes and log files.
+Defaults to ``${buildout:directory}/var/solr``.
+This option and the ``script``
+    option make it possible to create multiple Solr instances in a single buildout and dedicate one or more of the instances to automated functional testing.

+script
+    Optional override for the name of the generated Solr instance control script.
+Defaults to ``solr-instance``.
+This option and the ``vardir`` option make it possible to create multiple Solr instances in a single buildout and dedicate one or more of the instances to automated functional testing.